Vyral/base-template/agent-training.md

 **Double Your Leads, Deepen Your Relationships** — [Video](https://youtu.be/g3zsRkJ3hA0) — [Resources](https://www.dropbox.com/sh/s2ey1j480l5joqm/AAD44cSCNfBEKPYhsll7zWkIa?dl=0)

-During the holiday season, it’s tempting to take your foot off the gas and coast, but we want to make sure you’re leveraging your end-of-year time to set up a great first quarter.
-On today’s webcast, we’re sharing some tips on how to have fun and make the most money during this time of year.
-We’re heading into an election year—those can be chock full of uncertainty.
-Taking control now is key, so here’s one tip: Use this time to call your database.
+Are you truly ready for 2020?
+The goal of today’s webinar is to help you create a detailed event schedule for the entire year ahead.
+We teach systems and structure so you can reduce your time investment, increase your leads, and make more money.
+If you’re coming off of a busy year and you’re wondering how you’re going to manage an even busier year ahead, this seminar is for you.
+The key is structure—eliminate surprises and avoid unnecessary time conflicts.

-<iframe width="734" height="413" src="https://www.youtube.com/embed/t7KUzNeAuM8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
+<iframe width="734" height="413" src="https://www.youtube.com/embed/g3zsRkJ3hA0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 ### Previous Webinars:
 **Double Your Leads, Deepen Your Relationships** — [Video](https://youtu.be/g3zsRkJ3hA0) — [Resources](https://www.dropbox.com/sh/s2ey1j480l5joqm/AAD44cSCNfBEKPYhsll7zWkIa?dl=0)